portellam/vfio-script/README.md

                             to override with the "pci-stub" driver.
                             HWIDS is a comma delimited list of text.

-  --exclude--groups=GROUPS    Specify which IOMMU groups drivers may be reserved
+  --exclude--groups=GROUPS    Specify which IOMMU groups may be reserved for
-                              for the Host machine, if not defined within "--groups".
+                              the Host machine, if not defined within "--groups".
                               GROUPS is a comma delimited list of positive numbers.